step-by-step-tutorial/springboot-tutorial/rdbms-postgresql/README.md

 <p align="justify">

-This tutorial is included [PostgreSQL database](https://www.postgresql.org/) configuration for test and none test environment.
+This tutorial is included [PostgreSQL](https://www.postgresql.org/) configuration for test and none test environment.

 </p>